Mufalta/Rakamin-KF-Analytics/README.md

 # 📑 The Analysis

 After transforming the data into an **interactive dashboard**, it's time to delve into the analysis.
-To provide better clarity, I will display the **dashboard images** below for reference..
+To provide better clarity, I will display the **dashboard images** below for reference.
 Additionally, you can explore the **live dashboard** on Google Looker Studio by clicking the link below:
 [Kimia Farma Dashboard](https://lookerstudio.google.com/s/tk9f2XAa8Ac)

 ![](https://raw.githubusercontent.com/Mufalta/Rakamin-KF-Analytics/main/Images/Dashboard.jpg)